 Brumberg was educated in the public schools in Mount Vernon, New York, received her B.A. from the University of Rochester, and a Ph.D. in history from the University of Virginia.
 At Cornell, she teaches courses on the history of American women, childhood, and medicine.
 Her sensitive research and writing about American women and girls has been recognized by the Guggenheim Foundation, the National Endowment for the Humanities, the Rockefeller Foundation, and the MacDowell Colony.
 She is a fellow of the Society of American Historians.

-Brumberg lectures to diverse audiences about her books; for further information contact Jodi Solomon Speakers, Boston, MA, at 617-266-3450 or firstname.lastname@example.org.
+Joan Brumberg is now lecturing on "More Body Projects," an update of her original book; for further information contact Jodi Solomon Speakers, Boston, MA, at 617-266-3450 or email@example.com.